syns-platform/contracts/README.md

 - create a `.env` file using the `.example.env` as the template and fill out the variables.

-  - `SWYL_SERVICE_PRIVATE_KEY:` The private key of your [metamask](https://metamask.io/) account.
-See [Helpers.PRIVATE-KEY](https://github.com/swyly/contracts#1-how-to-export-private_key-from-your-metamask) on how to export your `PRIVATE KEY`.
+  - `SYNS_SERVICE_PRIVATE_KEY:` The private key of your [metamask](https://metamask.io/) account.
+See [Helpers.PRIVATE-KEY](https://github.com/syns-platform/contracts#1-how-to-export-private_key-from-your-metamask) on how to export your `PRIVATE KEY`.
 NOTE: FOR DEVELOPMENT, PLEASE USE A KEY THAT DOESN'T HAVE ANY REAL FUNDS ASSOCIATED WITH IT AND DO NOT SHARE YOUR PRIVATE KEY.
   - `MUMBAI_RPC_URL`: This is url of the `Mumbai` testnet node you're working with then deploy the `smart contracts` to.
 Setup with one for free from [Alchemy](https://www.alchemy.com/).
-See [Helpers.MUMBAI-RPC-URL](https://github.com/swyly/contracts#2-how-to-export-a-mumbai_rpc_url-from-alchemy) on how to export a `MUMBAI_RPC_URL` from [Alchemy](https://www.alchemy.com/).
+See [Helpers.MUMBAI-RPC-URL](https://github.com/syns-platform/contracts#2-how-to-export-a-mumbai_rpc_url-from-alchemy) on how to export a `MUMBAI_RPC_URL` from [Alchemy](https://www.alchemy.com/).
   - `COINMARKETCAP_API_KEY`: This is mainly for the `hardhat-gas-report` pluggin so this is optional.
 If you want to play with `hardhat-gas-report` pluggin, first go to `hardhat.config.ts`, toggle the `gasReporter.enabled` to true.
-Then see [Helpers.COINMARKETCAP_API_KEY](https://github.com/swyly/contracts#3-how-to-export-a-coinmarketcap_api_key-from-coinmarketcap) on how to export your `COINMARKETCAP_API_KEY`
+Then see [Helpers.COINMARKETCAP_API_KEY](https://github.com/syns-platform/contracts#3-how-to-export-a-coinmarketcap_api_key-from-coinmarketcap) on how to export your `COINMARKETCAP_API_KEY`

   #### 2. Get testnet `MUMBAI MATIC`